archlinux/aur/README.txt

 The package comes with a systemd unit file to load mage-server on boot.
 The service restarts if mage-server crashes or closes unexpectedly.
 It is automatically installed to /usr/lib/systemd/system/mage-server.service

+The xmage.desktop file is installed to /usr/share/applications/xmage.desktop.
+This makes it visible in application menus.
+It can be installed to ~/Desktop if a desktop icon is desired.